Scaling Network Topologies for Multi-User Entanglement Distribution: Background

-where $c_\text{loss}$ is the cost of traversing $n$ lossy channels.
-The negative sign makes sure that the cost is positive.
-The use of such a technique not only allows us to deal with a quantum channel in a classical manner but helps to keep track of the effectiveness of paths in large networks
+Using such a technique not only allows us to deal with a quantum channel in a classical manner but also helps to keep track of the effectiveness of paths in large networks.

-In the case of dephasing, it is extrapolated from Eq.~(\ref{Pnet}) that any channel with dephasing probability $p_i<0.5$ is not viable because it will give a negative probability of dephasing for traversing that channel.
-We employ the same technique of taking logarithms to conform with the definition of cost

-$c_Z$ is the cost incurred as dephasing while traversing $n$ channels.
-Taking the logarithm implies that we take costs in decibels and can be scaled to large distances.
-For instance, if a link has an attenuation of 2dB per kilometre, then over 100km, attenuation can be figured out by multiplying $100~\text{km}\times2~\text{dBkm}^{-1}$.